Version 18, Updated June 23, 2009 by Garrett Smith

 document.getElementById("anID").firstChild.data = "Some new Text";

-Note: Make sure the element exists on the page (and has been parsed) before trying to reference it.
+Note: Make sure the element exists in the document (has been parsed) before trying to reference it.

 Example A: